pbrenna/infinoted-plugin-example/README.md

    ```
    [replacer]
-   replace-table = /path/to/your/replace_table.txt
+   replace-table = /path/to/your/replace-table.txt
    ```

 # Usage
 The plugin does nothing by default.
-It must be enabled (file-by-file) by having
+It must be enabled (file by file) by having
 ```
 #replacer on
 ```
-, immediately followed by a newline, at the beginning of the text document.
+followed by a newline, at the beginning of the text document.

 ## Licensing